corda/corda/docs/source/clientrpc.rst

    resources.
 When you're done with it, cast it to ``Closeable`` or ``AutoCloseable`` and close it.
 Don't create one for every call you make - create a proxy and reuse it.

+For a brief tutorial on how one can use the RPC API see :doc:`tutorial-clientrpc-api`.

 Observables
 -----------